cecpk/RocketMAD/docs/basic-install/index.rst

 Things to Know
 **************

  * All of these flags can be set inside of a configuration file to avoid clutter in the command line.
-Go `here <http://rocketmap.readthedocs.io/en/develop/first-run/configuration-files.html>`_ to see how.
+Go `here <http://rocketmad.readthedocs.io/en/develop/first-run/configuration-files.html>`_ to see how.
- * A full list of all commands are available `here. <https://rocketmap.readthedocs.io/en/develop/first-run/commandline.html>`_
+ * A full list of all commands are available `here. <https://rocketmad.readthedocs.io/en/develop/first-run/commandline.html>`_
- * A few tools to help you along the way are located `here. <https://rocketmap.readthedocs.io/en/develop/extras/Community-Tools.html>`_
+ * A few tools to help you along the way are located `here. <https://rocketmad.readthedocs.io/en/develop/extras/Community-Tools.html>`_

 Updating the Application
 ************************

-RocketMap is a very active project and updates often.
+RocketMAD is a very active project and updates often.
 You can follow the `latest changes <https://github.com/cecpk/RocketMAD/tree/master>`_ to see what's changing.

 You can update with a few quick commands: